Junior Beach Volleyball Tournament FAQ

 Do I need to be an HOA member to play?

 Yes.
-All participants need to be HOA members.
+All participants need to be HOA members or members of any other region of USA Volleyball.
 If you played indoor club ball this season, you should already be a member.
 If you did not play indoor, you can get a summer membership for $15 for the whole summer.
 To register, go under “Hot Topics” to “Individual Registration” and follow the steps there.
 Make sure to select the “Summer Season” membership and to print of your membership card and bring that to the event.

 How many players can be on a team?